Depth Therapy

 — Erik Johnston, Licensed Professional Clinical Counselor in Overland Park, KS

-Contemporary depth therapy focuses on the value of linking the conscious self with what is shut out of conscious awareness, i.e. the unconscious self.
-This approach also called “psychodynamic” or “psychoanalytic” can be applied to helping to explore and resolve childhood and intergenerational socio-cultural trauma, as well as access hidden strengths.
-The unconscious world can be explored through night dreams, memories, symptoms, and repeating patterns in relationships, as well as creativity.
+Contemporary depth psychology focuses on the value of linking the conscious self with what is shut out of conscious awareness, i.e. the unconscious self.
+This approach also called “psychodynamic” or “psychoanalytic” can be applied to helping to explore and resolve childhood and intergenerational socio-cultural trauma.
+Depth therapy may make use of dreamwork, shadow work, creative process, memories, inner child and family work, and exploration of hidden strengths. --

 — Matthew Silverstein, Clinical Psychologist